kennammp/alefpresite/docs/quickstart/setupguide.md

-## Create your Edge Point
+## Create your mobile network infrastructure

-Your Edge Point configuration will consist of the following elements:
+Your Mobile Network infrastructure consists of the following elements:

 The **mobile core** where your mobile network session management takes place.
 This will always reside on an Alef Cloud location.